ydhnwb/api_service/readme.md

 ### Branching

-Since this might be me alone, well please use the itemId of github project as branch when develop its task, check url address bar for it.
-Example itemId is 1230, well then do this:
+Since this might be me alone, well please use the issue ID of github project as branch when develop its task, check url address bar for it.
+To get `issue id` is to convert backlog to issue on project board.
+Example issue id is 1230, well then do this:

 - git checkout main
 - git pull origin main